 On this particular night, as Bobby fought cheerfully with his chopsticks and Richy sat beside him gabbing about the upcoming footy game, something magical was blowing in on the light wind outside.
 Dodging discarded hamburger wrappers which blew about in the breeze, a sing-songing angel came floating through the carpark.
 He carried with him a very tiny toilet plunger threaded neatly through a large, wooden bow and behind him flew a small swarm of dragonflies playing miniature harps in a most peculiar fashion.

+“Cupid?!”
+Betty exclaimed as she peered out of her greasy car window from whence she had been spying on Bobby.
+“Cupid?”
+Suzie asked from her seat across the road where she had been keeping an eye on Betty watching Bobby.
 If Sarah was there she most certainly would have wondered aloud: “Cupid?!”
 But she was not there as she had an important tennis match in the morning.
 She was already in bed.

+The angel and his musical dragonflies flew right up to the front door of the China Diner where they smacked into the sliding glass like upright dominoes, as the glass had only just been washed and was very clean and appeared, at first, to be an open doorway.
 With a quick and almost magical recovery the troupe reassembled, slid back the door with slight difficulty and proceeded on and through the restaurant full of awestruck… well, nobody was awestruck as Richy and Bobby were the only ones in there, the staff were out the back and Richy and Bobby hadn’t noticed the strange group of magical beings yet.
 But anyone who laid eyes on this mysterious bunch would surely have been awestruck.

 Oh, well, the high-pitched screams of Bobby were enough to set dogs three suburbs away barking with compassionate cries of support.
 But, despite the incredible amount of torment in his cry, he was not screaming for a pain that was physical- for there was nothing there, anymore, to be inured.
 The strange, hovering angel had removed the sole decision maker in Bobby’s life.
 The little plunger weilding demon had taken Bobby’s life blood, his promise of life immortal through a thriving brood of Junior’s.
 The angel-demon had taken his future, his present, and had made a mockery out of Bobby’s past.
+The angel had taken Bobby’s penis.

 Bobby dropped his shorts, right there in the middle of the VIP booth seating at the China Diner and as his royal blue shorts touched the ground Bobby, Richy, Suzie and Betty all cried out in horror- For there in front of them was a hairy Mangina.
 No tucking, no prepping, no hiding penis.
 Simply, a stationary, permanent Mangina.

+Bobby wailed, “Ohh, Angel of unrequited love- what have you done to me?”
 But there was no reply because the angel and his dragonflies had apparently disappeared.

 Bobby didn’t play football that Saturday.
 He thought that only men should kick a Sherrin and he felt like something between nothing and lady without his penis.
 Bobby didn’t hear from Betty or Suzie again, Richy seemed to be intensely busy all of a sudden- someone later said they’d seen him kicking aobut with Suzie rather regularly- but he still kept in close contact with Sarah who turned out to have a lovely, soft shoulder to cry on.
 As they couldn’t spend time at Sarah’s house due to her parents’ misgivings about their relationship the pair spent quite a lot of time at the park on the corner… Which was where, in a round about way, Bobby met Bridget.